Social Justice

 AET is committed to racial and social equity and justice.
 As such, we are looking inward and outward at the systemic inequities that exist in our profession and in the lives of our students.

-As an initial step in the exploration of diversity and systemic inequity within our organization and the profession, the Social Justice Committee of AET conducted a demographic survey of our membership in 2021 with an updated survey planned in late 2023/early 2024.
-The purpose of the survey was to deepen our understanding of the demography within our profession and the students and families that we serve.
+As an initial step in exploring diversity and systemic inequity within our organization and the profession, the Social Justice Committee of AET conducted a demographic survey of our membership in 2021, with an updated survey completed in 2024.
+The purpose of these surveys was to deepen our understanding of the demography within our profession and the students and families that we serve.
 AET is using this information to inform our work as we continue with our social justice initiative projects.
-Currently, AET is working on the following projects:

 Although it represents a fraction of our membership, the survey data revealed both expected and unexpected results.
 For example, while we are, as expected, a primarily white, female profession, we have a more diverse clientele than anticipated.
-In addition, slightly more than half of educational therapists who responded to the survey provide low cost/no cost options within their practices, and many of us speak a variety of different languages.
-Please look at the data as it is rich with information about who we are as a group and is illustrative of the great opportunity we have to make changes that will enrich and broaden diversity and equity within our profession and increase our ability to better serve a wider range of students and families.
+In addition, slightly more than half of the educational therapists who responded to the survey provide low-cost/no-cost options within their practices, and many of us speak a variety of different languages.
+The 2024 survey reflects growth in several meaningful areas, including diversity in membership and provision of low-cost/no-cost options.
+Please review the data, as it is rich in information about who we are as a group and illustrates the great opportunity we have to make changes that will enrich and broaden diversity and equity within our profession, ultimately increasing our ability to better serve a wider range of students and families.

 Policy on Generating Public Statements